aligit/deenji-crawler/README.md

 # Divar Real Estate Crawler

-This project uses `crawl4ai` to scrape real estate listings from Divar.ir for Tehran and store the data in a PostgreSQL database.
+This project uses `crawl4ai` to scrape real estate listings from Divar.ir for Tehran and store the data in a PostgreSQL database with Elasticsearch for search and autocomplete functionality.

 ## Features